MERatio/blog-admin/README.md

 # blog-admin

-A frontend to:

-- create, read, update, publish, and unpublish posts.
-- read, and delete comments.

 For more information about this project visit [The Odin Project](https://www.theodinproject.com/lessons/blog-api).

+## Features

+- Admin registration
+- Admin authentication
+- Create, read, update, publish, and unpublish posts.
+- Read, and delete comments.

 ## Built With